The opera requires a cast of eight*, and the original performers are shown next to the roles:

 Lucia Gaggi in that of CELSO.
 The remaining singers are the same.

 The opera was repeated on 7 and 29 September 1719, which could

 explain the changes.

-* The role of Nana is one recit and aria, and could be excised
+* The role of Nana is one recit and aria, entirely incidental to the plot, and could be excised

 one octave as Tenor parts.
 Indeed: the Alto part Oreste could

 conceivably be sung by a Bass, on the assumption that it was